Kaeyz/Visit-logger/README.md

 # Visit-logger
 A web app that keeps record of the total amount of visit using nodejs, express and redis.

-this app was built to learn and how docker works
+this app was built to learn how docker works

 to start server